Kjelt Engbers

 Kjelt Engbers (born 14 September 1999) is a Dutch professional footballer who plays as a centre-back for the Vierde Divisie club Staphorst.

 Professional career

 Engbers made his professional debut in a 1–1 Eredivisie tie with SC Heerenveen on 4 November 2018.

-On 30 January 2019 FC Emmen announced, that Enbergs had signed with VV Hoogeveen.
+On 30 January 2019 FC Emmen announced, that Engbers had signed with Hoogeveen.

 In July 2022, Engbers signed with Staphorst in the Vierde Divisie.
+He wears the no.15 jersey in honor of his father-in-law who also played with that number on senior amateur level.